builders-blueprint-series/from-coder-to-engineer/body/chapter-8.md

 This tiny change unlocks the potential of polymorphism and all the accompanying benefits.

+> Warning :warning:
+>
+> In ASP.NET Core, controllers are automatically registered in the default DI container.
+You will need to manually register your service or the application will throw an exception.

 For reference, our full controller now becomes:

 **Figure 8-X** ReservationController with injected interface